Skip to the main content.

 In short, the 409A valuation, named after Section 409A of the US Internal Revenue Service (IRS) Code, is a formal, independent appraisal of a company's common stock's Fair Market Value (FMV).

-A 409A valuation is crucial for determining the price at which businesses can offer stock options to employees.
+Company valuations like the 409A are crucial for determining the price at which businesses can offer stock options to employees.

 With that said, options in the US must be granted at a formally agreed FMV via the 409A, whereas businesses can ‘self-assess’ for the purposes of EMI options.